TrossenRobotics/aloha_docs/docs/operation/solo.rst

 .. tip::

-  If the mechanical gravity compensation system is not preferred for your application, we also have a software solution introduced since 10/04/2024.
+  The Aloha Solo does not include a mechanical gravity compensation system.
+  Instead, it is recommended to use the software-based gravity compensation feature, as it is more convenient for recording episodes over extended periods.
+  However, for smoother and more precise control of the arms, you may choose to disable gravity compensation.
+  Be aware that this can put additional strain on the user's arms during operation.

-  You can detach the pulley system from the leader arms and set the ``-g`` argument.
+  You can set the ``-g`` argument.
   This will enable the :doc:`gravity compensation </operation/gravity_compensation>` feature for the leader robots when teleop starts.

 .. warning::